My name is Gazelle Sharmahd I’m your Dossier Leader

 Also known as: Syriac Christians · Chaldeans · Nestorians

 The Assyrians of Iran are among the oldest continuous inhabitants of the region — descendants of the ancient civilizations of Mesopotamia and the northern Fertile Crescent, speaking dialects of Neo-Aramaic directly descended from the language of the ancient Assyrian Empire.
-Their presence in northwestern Iran, particularly around Lake Urmia, dates back millennia.
 They are one of the most severely diminished minority populations in the country, having experienced devastating losses during the Seyfo — the Assyrian genocide of 1914–1918 — followed by continued displacement and emigration throughout the twentieth century.
+The community has declined from an estimated 100,000 in 1979 to a fraction of that today.

-Rights Context Assyrian Christians face the same structural constraints as Armenians — anti-proselytization laws, surveillance of religious institutions, and the fundamental insecurity of minority status in a theocratic state — compounded by the community's much smaller size, which makes demographic attrition an existential rather than merely demographic concern.
-Conversion to Christianity by Muslims within the community's orbit is treated as a capital offense.
+Rights Context Assyrian Christians face the same structural constraints as Armenians — anti-proselytization laws, surveillance of religious institutions, and the fundamental insecurity of minority status in a theocratic state — compounded by a much smaller size that makes demographic attrition an existential rather than merely demographic concern.

 Jews